withastro/astro/.changeset/nasty-turtles-obey.md

 "@astrojs/sitemap": patch
 ---

-Fixed false positives for status code routes like `404` and `500` when generating sitemaps.
+Fixes false positives for status code routes like `404` and `500` when generating sitemaps.